adampl2/CryptoSwap/README.md

 4. External sources: Allow users to access external sources for buying cryptocurrency, viewing CoinMarketCap, and reading CoinDesk news.

-5. Contact us: Provide a way for users to reach out with questions or feedback through an email address and physical address.
+5. Contact us: Provide a way for users to reach out with questions or feedback through an email address and physical address (Note: Address and email are fictional, for visual representation only).

+6. Convert Your Crypto: Provide a feature where user can enter any amount of BTC they wish and convert it to EUR.

 ### User Stories

   1. First-time user: As a newcomer to the crypto world, I want a user-friendly platform that provides live pricing information and educational resources so that I can learn about cryptocurrency and track market trends.

-  2. Returning user: As a regular user of the website, I want to be able to easily access live pricing information, external sources, and news updates so that I can stay informed and make informed decisions about my investments.
+  2. Returning user: As a regular user of the website, I want to be able to easily access live pricing information, external sources, convert my crypto, and access news updates so that I can stay informed and make informed decisions about my investments.
 I also want to have the ability to contact the team for support if needed.

 ### User Goals